What are the Minimum and Maximum Operating Temperatures for Stellina?

 Vespera is designed to be used between 0° and 40° Celcius.
 Below 0°C the instrument will still be able to operate without risk of damage, but : - The quality of the tracking can be affected, resulting in defects of fineness and roundness in the ...

-• What are the minimum/maximum temperatures in which Vespera Passengers can operate?
+What are the minimum/maximum temperatures in which my instrument can operate?

-Vespera Passengers is designed for use between -10° and 40°.
-Below -10°C, the instrument may still work, without risk of damage, but : the quality of tracking may be affected, resulting in finer, rounder stars the battery may be drained more quickly
+Our instruments are designed for use between 0°C and 40°C. With negative temperatures, our instruments may still work, without risk of damage, but : The quality of tracking may be affected, resulting in finer, rounder stars.
+The battery may be ...

 To check the temperature, go to : Your Space Center (1st tab) > Click on your Stellina or Vespera instrument The room temperature and humidity are indicated at the top of the page.